borisdiakur/marked/README.md

 5. Choose the file from you file system or enter the URL to the location of the raw jar file and click __upload__.
 6. You're all set!

+## Usage

+1. Select _marked_ in the _Select macro_ dialog.
+2. Insert the URL of your raw markdown resource in the input field labeled with _URL_.
+3. Preview the rendered result by clicking on _Preview_.
+4. Insert the rendered content by clicking on _Insert_.
+You can now preview and save the document.

 ## FAQ

-### 1. Can marked access resources which reside in a private repository?
+### 1. Can _marked_ access resources which reside in a private repository?

 When working with repositories which require authentication you'll might need to use the associated API in order to access those files.